 Managing medication for long-term conditions

-Photo of a patient with a pill box
+Photo of a patient with a medication package

-It can be difficult to keep taking medications every day on a regular basis.
+It can be difficult to keep taking medications every day on a regular basis, though.
 Various things can help here.
 These include:

 • Regularly talking with your doctor or pharmacist to learn more about the drugs and how to use them, for instance, and perhaps be given written information to take home with you